Garena: 2009 to 2015

 In November 2011, Garena announced its publishing rights for the team-based shooter game, Firefall, in Southeast Asia and Taiwan.

 In December 2011, Garena announced their collaboration with online games developer, Changyou, to publish and operate the popular 3D martial arts game, Duke of Mount Deer, in Taiwan.
 The game was the first MMORPG game available through Garena+.
 The game combines a classic Chinese story with the latest 3D rendering technology and cinematic quality graphics.
 Duke of Mount Deer was created by several top online-gaming experts from China and South Korea and has gained much popularity in China.
-The same month, the "Dominion" game mode for Garena's League of Legends players in Singapore and Malaysia.
+The same month, the "Dominion" game mode for Garena's League of Legends players in Singapore and Malaysia was launched.

-In 2012, it launched its first product, Garena+, an online game and social platform for people to discover, download and play online games.

-In 2014, the World Startup Report valued Garena as a 1 billion internet company and ranked it as the largest internet company in Singapore.

-Recent updates
+Transition

-In March 2015, the Ontario Teachers' Pension Plan (OTPP), one of the largest pension funds in the world, invested in Garena, valuing the company at over US$2.5 billion.
+Upon its establishment in 2009, the entire company operated under the name Garena.
+In March 2015, the Ontario Teachers' Pension Plan (OTPP), one of the largest pension funds in the world, invested in the company, valuing it at over US$2.5 billion.

-In May 2017, Garena was renamed to Sea Limited.
-However, Garena was retained as a brand name of Sea Limited (aka Sea Group).

-In October 2017, Sea Limited filed for an initial public offering on the New York Stock Exchange (NYSE) and aimed to raise US$1 billion.
-Before the IPO, Tencent was the major shareholder of Sea Limited, for around 20% of outstanding shares and is currently at 18.7%.
-It was followed by Blue Dolphins Venture, established by Forrest Li, for 15%.
-Li personally owned 20% shares, and Chief Technology Officer, Gang Ye, 10%.

-In January 2021, Garena acquired Vancouver-based Phoenix Labs, the developers of Dauntless.
-The acquisition did not affect the operations of Phoenix Labs or Dauntless, but helped Garena expand its international presence.